directvt/vtm/doc/settings.md

         <style="bar"/>  <!-- Cursor style: "bar" | "block" | "underline" ( |  █  _ ). -->
         <blink=400ms/>  <!-- Cursor blink period.
 Set to zero for a steady cursor. -->
         <show=true/>
-        <color fgc=/Colors/default bgc=/Colors/default/>  <!-- Cursor cell color.
+        <color fgc=DefaultColor bgc=DefaultColor/>  <!-- Cursor cell color.
 By default, the cursor color (bgc) is set to either black or white depending on the lightness of the underlying text background. -->
     </cursor>
     <tooltips>  <!-- Not implemented for GUI mode. -->
         <timeout=400ms/>